40843245/OOXML/Word/structure/Appendix 2 -- available options of attribute of tag in xml for Word.md

 | `"column"` | | | anchors the frame horizontally to the column boundaries in a multicolumn layout (with relative position)| | |

 #### `<w:tab>` -> `w:val` attribute
-> [!WARNING]
-> I refers from Google Gemini's answer which may be incorrect.

 | available options of attribute in tag | similar to options of attribute of tag in native xml or native html5)  | meaning | description | notes | notice |
 | :---------- | :----------- | :----- | :--- | :-- | :-- |

 #### `<w:mirrorIndents>` -> `w:val` attribute
-> [!WARNING]
-> I refers from Google Gemini's answer which may be incorrect.

 | available options of attribute in tag | similar to options of attribute of tag in native xml or native html5)  | meaning | description | notes | notice |
 | :---------- | :----------- | :----- | :--- | :-- | :-- |
 | `"true"` | | | | When this tag is present, Word will swap the left and right indent settings if the document or section is set to a right-to-left reading order.  | |
 | `"false"` | | | | Word will swap NOT the left and right indent settings  | |

 #### `<w:characterSpacingControl>` -> `w:val` attribute
-> [!WARNING]
-> I refers from Google Gemini's answer which may be incorrect.

 > [!IMPORTANT]
 > The available value of `w:val` attribute in `<w:characterSpacingControl>` is defined in `ST_CharacterSpacing` simple type, possible value listed in [Character-Level Whitespace Compression Settings](https://c-rex.net/samples/ooxml/e1/Part4/OOXML_P4_DOCX_ST_CharacterSpacing_topic_ID0E6AK2.html)